 7 Household Items That Should Never Be Flushed Down the Toilet

-Toilets are a common fixture in our homes that we regularly use.
-There’s a tendency to accept the convenience of it as a given, but it’s crucial to remember that it’s not a trash can.
-Certain things shouldn’t be flushed down the drain because they could cause blockage from the pipes or damage the sewer pipe.
+The toilet is a ubiquitous household fixture that we all regularly use.
+It’s easy to take its use as a given, but it’s essential to keep in mind that it’s not a trash can.
+There are some things that shouldn’t ever be flushed away down the toilet as they can cause blockage from the pipes or damage for sewer drains.

 Key Takeaways

-- Avoid flushing certain things down the toilet as they could cause blockages in the drain, or cause damage to sewer pipes.
+- Avoid flushing certain things in the bathroom because they could cause blockages in the drain or harm to pipes in the sewer.

 - Baby wipes